Midorigaoka and Aoyama Neopolis

-Midorigaoka Neopolis (Midorigaoka district and Aoyama district) in Miki City, Hyogo Prefecture is a suburban housing complex made up of single-family dwellings that began receiving its first residents in 1971 following a land redevelopment project undertaken by Daiwa House Industry to create a “new town that fosters healthy engagement with nature”.
+Midorigaoka and Aoyama Neopolis in Miki City, Hyogo Prefecture is a suburban housing complex made up of single-family houses that began receiving its first residents in 1971 following a land redevelopment project undertaken by Daiwa House Industry to create a “new town that fosters healthy engagement with nature”.

 As people of similar age all moved in around the same time, a time when housing was in short supply in the Kinki area, the place has aged as it has grown and now faces the sort of challenges that are characteristic of a mature neighborhood.
 These include a falling population and an increasing number of empty lots and vacant homes.